Community infrastructure levy

 Please click here for Dartford's Easy Guide to CIL PDF, 1323.19 KB This document for the Borough, in 'FAQ' style, outlines issues such: as who pays CIL, when to provide information and pay, relief availability; it also provides worked examples.

-The current charge will reflect the cumulative increases in construction costs in the years since the Dartford CIL Charging Schedule was adopted in April 2014, through the national index of construction costs (for 2018 this is just over 35.5% which will be applied to all original charging rates).
+The current charge will reflect the cumulative increases in construction costs in the years since the Dartford CIL Charging Schedule was adopted in April 2014, through the national index of construction costs (for 2019 this is 37% which will be applied to all original charging rates).
 The original charging rates for eligible development are set out in Dartford's Charging Schedule PDF, 4351.62 KB PDF, 4433.57 KB

-If your development is likely to be CIL liable you should complete this CIL Additional Information Form and submit this with your planning application.
-Some building works don't pay CIL (e.g. Buildings which people don't normally go into or only to perform maintenance/ conversions or mezzanines where no other development is proposed).
-However, by using the additional information form, existing floorspace on the development site which is to be demolished or have change of use can be deducted against CIL liability.
+If your development is likely to be CIL liable you should complete the CIL Additional Information Form and submit this with your planning application .
+By using this additional information form, existing floorspace on the development site which is to be demolished or have change of use can be deducted against CIL liability.
 This floorspace will have to have been in continuous lawful use for 6 months in the last 3 years.

 The Council must be served a commencement notice prior to commencing development.
 This has to state the date when construction will begin.